Relatability is where something in your game evokes something the player is already familiar with.

 I've played many game prototypes about elemental magic duels.
 Everything is some variety of abstract spell of some sort, and it's all meaningless.

 Wingspan is a hugely successful game about birds.
 However, it's just a pretty theme.
-It's almost impossible to connect all the different birds to logical abilities.
-What is a Canvasback anyway (seemingly some kind of duck), and why is its ability "all players draw a card?"
+It's almost impossible to connect hundreds of different birds to their abilities.
+What's a Canvasback anyway?
+(Seemingly some kind of duck.)
+And why is its ability "all players draw a card?"

 If your game is about people and places, those people and places come from some place and time.